projectriff/projectriff.io/docs/v0.5/cli/riff_streaming_pulsar-gateway_list.md

 ---
 id: riff-streaming-pulsar-gateway-list
-title: "riff streaming pulsar-gateway list"
+title: "pulsar-gateway list"
 ---
-## riff streaming pulsar-gateway list

 table listing of pulsar gateways

 ### Synopsis

-List pulsar gateways in a namespace or across all namespaces.
+List Pulsar gateways in a namespace or across all namespaces.

 For detail regarding the status of a single pulsar gateway, run: